hashicorp/terraform/website/source/docs/enterprise/packer/builds/linked-applications.html.md

 # Linked Applications

-Linked applications have been deprecated in favor of the application build pipeline.
+<div class="alert-info">Linked applications have been deprecated in favor of the application build pipeline.</div>